NERC-CEH/campbell-mqtt-control/README.md

 To run the hardware integration tests, you need a Campbell logger configured to allow connection to an MQTT broker on the topic `cs/v2`.
 Please see the docs for more info about setting up and testing this.
 The `-m` switch here is the marker for optional hardware tests.

-`py.test -vs -m hardware -c ABCDEF`
+`py.test -vs -m hardware -serial ABCDEF`

 Options